renerocksai/aercbook/README.md

 The way the search works, is: it searches the KEYs (think: aliases, shortcuts) but returns the associated e-mails.

+See [address book format](#address-book-format) for what I mean with keys.

+# Search Modes

+## * : Dump Address Book

+Type `*` as the **first** character of the search.
+This will list the entire address book as suggestions to tab through.

+## xx* : Dump entries starting with xx

+Type the beginning of a KEY, followed by an asterisk, and only address book entries whose keys **start with** the term before the asterisk will be listed.
+E.g. `r*` will list all entries with keys that start with an `r`.

+## Default: Fuzzy search

 A modified Levenshtein's or edit distance is used to sort matching keys in order to enable fuzzy searching.
 Hence, you don't need to type in keys exactly as specified in the address book.
 E.g. instead of `rene`, you can type `ee` which